decentralists/DAO/cosmoshub/README.md

 Need: agreement from Informal & NewTendermint,LLC.

-## Interbranch Dev Team
+## Interbranch Dev Team (IDT)

-Inter-branch development team as a DAO managed development team, seperate from the Gaia development team.
+Inter-branch development team as a DAO managed & funded development team, seperate from the Gaia development team.

 Will work with Tendermint++, Tendermint2, and other forks, as well as CosmosSDK, and other forks, to create a directory/taxonomy of forks.